-Aloys Skoumal wrongly substitutes names Bunser and Bunsen (Bunsen burner is a laboratory equipment that was named after Robert Bunsen).
+Aloys Skoumal wrongly substitutes names Bunser and Bunsen (Bunsen burner is laboratory equipment that was named after Robert Bunsen).
 The translation of Zdeněk Urbánek is more accurate.
+Zdeněk Urbánek used the adaptation translation method because his translation is simple and free.